-This is in addition to playing with St. Louis Cardinals between 1996 and 1998 and Philadelphia Phillies between 1999 and 2000.
+This is in addition to playing with the St. Louis Cardinals between 1996 and 1998 and the Philadelphia Phillies between 1999 and 2000.
 He also played with Colorado Rockies in the year 2001 and Anaheim Angels in the year 2000.
-Asides from this, he played with San Diego Padres in 2002 and Oakland Athletics in 2001 and 2003.
+Asides from this, he played with the San Diego Padres in 2002 and the Oakland Athletics in 2001 and 2003.

 In Gant’s career, the year 1997 was the lowest moment for him.
 He was struck out 162 times and batted .229 for the Cardinals.
 Later on, after the Cardinals didn’t play him full-time in 1998 (though he still hit 26 homers).
 Ron was traded with the Cardinals with Jeff Brantley and Cliff Politte to Philadelphia Phillies for Ricky Bottalico and Garrett Stephenson on the 19th of November.

 In the following year, he would have his last real quality season.
 When playing with the Phillies in 1999, he batted a solid .260 with about 17 home runs and 77 RBIs.
 Gant also had 13 stolen bases and 107 runs scored with about 27 doubles and two triples, in about 134 hits.
 He set the lowest RBI total ever by a player with 25 or more homers (tied in 2015 by Joc Pederson, who also hit 26 home runs with 54 RBIs.